Farlwastaken/nms-2.0-v1.2.1/README.md

-# Containerized Network Management System for O2Network's IoT Powerlink Smart Box
+# Containerized Network Management System for O2Network IoT Box

-## A fully functional project built on Docker using a Python script to continuously collect data from multiple Smart Boxes, pipeline it to InfluxDB, and display live metrics on a Grafana dashboard.
+## A fully functional project built on Docker using a Python script to continuously collect data from multiple IoT Boxes, pipeline it to InfluxDB, and display live metrics on a Grafana dashboard.

 This project was built from the ground up by an OneSystems Technologies (OST) intern to create a software that collects and displays live sensor and GPS data from multiple Smart Boxes simultaneously on a web-based dashboard.
-Future direction of this project will be continued by another employee of OST to develop features such as a user permissions system, a login page, and an interactible web interface to send specific commands to the Smart Box (reboot, set fan speed, change IP address, among others).
-The Network Management Software (NMS) is containerized and can be run using a Docker hub.
+Future direction of this project will be continued by another employee or intern of OST to develop features such as a user permissions system, a login page, and an interactible web interface to send specific commands to the Smart Box (reboot, set fan speed, change IP address, among others).
+The Network Management System (NMS) is containerized application and can be run using a Docker hub.
 The NMS performs the following:

 * Create two custom dashboards using Grafana displaying 1. sensor data and 2. map view of boxes' GPS coordinates
 * Create an EMQX MQTT Broker that handles incoming and outgoing MQTT messages from the Smart Box and the Python script
-* Create an InfluxDB database that creates one measurement for GPS coordinates and one measurement for every connected Smart Box
+* Create an InfluxDB database that creates one measurement for GPS coordinates and one measurement for every connected IoT Box
-* Automatically establish connection handshake with Smart Box using a Python script
+* Automatically establish connection handshake with IoT Box using a Python script
-* Automatically send custom commands to every connected Smart Box to receive specififc data and publish all data to the corresponding InfluxDB measurement on a custom refresh interval of 2 seconds using a Python Script
+* Automatically send custom commands to every connected Smart Box to receive specififc data and publish all data to the corresponding InfluxDB measurement on a custom refresh interval of 2 seconds using a Python script

-## Basic System Architecture of NMS
+## Basic System Architecture of the NMS
 ![System_Architecture](nms2/documentation/extras/System_Architecture.png)
 ## Entity Relationship Diagram of NMS
 ![ERD](nms2/documentation/extras/ERD.png)